Unreal C++ speedrun

 - ReSharper (JetBrains)

 UE ships with a VS extension called UnrealVS (found in Engine/Extras/UnrealVS), which is highly recommended.
-The third-party Unreal Wizard extension is also recommended for additional/replacement functionality where UnrealVS is broken.
+Even for non-Unreal projects, it provides a convenient way to set command-line arguments for debugging.
+The third-party Unreal Wizard extension is also strongly recommended for additional/replacement functionality where UnrealVS is broken.

-Check if you have accidentally installed IncrediBuild.
+Check if you have accidentally installed IncrediBuild from the VS installer.
 If you don’t have a license and a server farm set up for it, it will only slow your builds down, so get rid of it.
 It’s also been reported to break shader compilation in this case.

 Project structure